BCGL-Unime/bagRNA/README.md

 - transcript alignment
 - homology-based annotation

-It identifies both **protein-coding** and **non-coding RNAs** (e.g., lncRNA, tRNA, rRNA), inferring biological function and incorporating this into the final annotation.
+It identifies both **protein-coding** and **non-coding RNAs** (e.g., lncRNA, tRNA, rRNA), inferring biological function and incorporating it into the final annotation.

 👤 Author
 **Gabriele Rigano**